 Annual Variable Costs

-There additional costs that vary based on usage, these are the "Annual Cabin Services Cost" and, the "Annual Trip Support Cost".
+There are additional costs that vary based on usage, these are the "Annual Cabin Services Cost" and, the "Annual Trip Support Cost".
 The latter includes onboard catering, commercial flights for the flight crew, ground handling and landing/parking fees when the aircraft is away from its home airport.
 The breakdown is shown below:

 |Cabin / Iridium Phone||$2,150|